Your web browser is outdated and may be insecure

 Be clear

-• State the times you were on and off duty on the day/s in question.
+• State the times that you were on and off duty on the day/s in question.
 Check the off-duty rota to be sure.

 • Give brief details of the work environment at the time, including your job role, area of responsibility and the number of patients in your care.
 For example, were you the nurse in charge?
+Include brief details of the staffing levels, skill mix, and whether the shift was busier than usual for any specific reasons.

 • Be clear about what you did, saw and heard.
 You have a right to see the clinical records to help you write your statement accurately.
-If you’re denied access to the records, explain this in your statement and do not attempt to ‘guess’ at what they say.
+If you’re denied access to the records, explain this in your statement and do not attempt to "guess" at what they say.

-• Use the first person (i.e. ‘I’).
-For example, say 'I gave Patient x 500mg of Paracetamol' rather than '500mg of Paracetamol was given'.
+• Use the first person (i.e. "I").
+For example, say "I gave Patient x 500mg of Paracetamol" rather than "500mg of Paracetamol was given".

 • Relate the facts from the beginning and keep them in chronological order, giving precise dates and times.
-Be consistent in using ‘am’ or ‘pm’ or the 24-hour clock.
+Be consistent in using "am" or "pm" or the 24-hour clock.

 • Avoid jargon or official language.

-• Explain clinical or healthcare procedures and avoid general statements such as ‘routine observations were made’.
+• Explain clinical or healthcare procedures, and avoid general statements such as "routine observations were made".
 If normal procedures were not followed, explain what is normal and why there was a departure from the accepted procedure.

 • State what is personal recollection and what can be corroborated as fact with reference to, for example, healthcare records, reports, clinical guidelines or standards.